cfengine/documentation/reference/components/cf-agent.markdown

 switch on verbose standard output.

 It is equivalent to (and when present, overrides) the command line option '-v'.
-Sets the default output level \`permanently' for this promise.
+Sets the default output level 'permanently' for this promise.

 **Example**: